jg585Username/PLOtris/README.md

 Paper Layout Organizer is a web application that lets users dynamically create, resize, rotate, and arrange custom rectangular frames on a virtual paper with adjustable margins and units, automatically optimizing the layout and displaying the resulting paper dimensions.

+## About
+- Automates the arrangement of images on paper with spacing algorithms with DOM manipulation
+- Interactive drag-and-drop functionality, SVG-based alignment and cutting guidelines, unit conversion, and CSS transformations for rotations

 ## Project Setup

 ```sh